RyanSquared/ryansquared.github.io/_posts/2022-11-06-iterator-matching-into-variable-sized-slices-in-rust.md

 of tags.
 This way, they're closed in a "last tag created, first tag closed" fashion like HTML expects.

-Earlier in this project, we saw that `cargo new` would generate three separate sequences which could be reduced to a single instance.
-However, despite multiple sequences existing, tags are only generated once.
-This is because they're generated only when the text needs them.

 ## The `AnsiSequence::SetGraphicsMode` Variant

 Back when things were simpler, terminals only had access to a total of 32